-(1)A driver or holder of a CDL who is disqualified must not drive a CMV.

-(2)An employer must not knowingly allow, require, permit, or authorize a driver who is disqualified to drive a CMV.

-(3)A driver is subject to disqualification sanctions designated in paragraphs (b) and (c), if the holder of a CDL driver a CMV or non-CMV and is convicted of the violations.

-(4)Determining first and subsequent violations.
-For purposes of determining first and subsequent violations of the offenses specified in this subpart, each conviction for any offense listed in Tables 1 through 4 resulting from a separate incident, whether committed in a CMV or non-CMV, must be counted.

-(5)Reinstatement after lifetime disqualification.
+- (1) A driver or holder of a CDL who is disqualified must not drive a CMV. - (2)An employer must not knowingly allow, require, permit, or authorize a driver who is disqualified to drive a CMV. - (3)A driver is subject to disqualification sanctions designated in paragraphs (b) and (c), if the holder of a CDL driver a CMV or non-CMV and is convicted of the violations. - (4)Determining first and subsequent violations.
+For purposes of determining first and subsequent violations of the offenses specified in this subpart, each conviction for any offense listed in Tables 1 through 4 resulting from a separate incident, whether committed in a CMV or non-CMV, must be counted. - (5)Reinstatement after lifetime disqualification.
 A State may reinstate any driver disqualified for life for offenses described in paragraphs (b)(1) through (b)(8), (Table 1 to Regulation 38-383.51) after 10 years if that person has voluntarily entered and successfully completed an appropriate rehabilitation program approved by the State.
-Any person who has been reinstated in accordance with this provision and who is subsequently convicted of a disqualifying offense described in paragraphs (b)(1) through (b)(8), (Table 1 to Regulation 38-383.51) must be reinstated.

-(b)Disqualification for major offenses.
+Any person who has been reinstated in accordance with this provision and who is subsequently convicted of a disqualifying offense described in paragraphs (b)(1) through (b)(8), (Table 1 to Regulation 38-383.51) must be reinstated. - (b)Disqualification for major offenses.
 Table 1 to Regulation 38-383.51 contains a list of the offenses and periods for which a driver must be disqualified, depending upon the type of vehicle the driver is operating at the time of the violation, as follows:

-0000001
+Tuble 1 to Sec.
+38-383.51

-If a driver operates a For a first For a first For a first For a second For a second
+If a driver For a first For a first For a first For a second For a second

-motor vehicle and is conviction of conviction or conviction or conviction or conviction or
+operates a motor conviction of conviction or conviction or conviction or conviction or

-convicted of: refusal to be refusal to be refusal to be refusal to be refusal to be
+vehicle and is refusal to be refusal to be refusal to be refusal to be refusal to be

-tested while tested while tested while tested in a tested in a
+convicted of: tested while tested while tested while tested in a tested in a

 operating a operating a operating a separate separate

 CMV, a non-CMV, a CMV incident of incident of

 person CDL holder transporting any any

 required to must be hazardous combination combination

 have a CDL disqualified materials of offenses in of offenses in

-and a CDL from required to be this Table this Table
+and a CDL from required to be this Table

 holder must operating a placarded while while

-be CMV for under the operating a operating a
+be CMV for under the operating a

-disqualified Hazardous CMV, a non-CMV, a
+disqualified CIVI V 101 Hazardous CMV, a non-CMV, a

-from Materials person CDL holder
+from Materials · · CDL holder

+person

-operating a Regulations required to must be
+operating a CMV for Regulations required to must be

-CMV for (49 CFR part have a CDL disqualified
+CIVI V for (49 CFR part have a CDL disqualified

-172, subpart and a CDL from operating
+172, subpart from

-F), a person holder must be a CMV for
+F), a person holder must operating a

-required to disqualified
+required to be CMV for

-have a CDL from
+have a CDL disqualified

+and CDL from

+holder must operating a

+be CMV for

+disqualified

+from

+operating a

+CMV for

+(1) Being under 1 year 1 year 3 years Life Life

+the influence of •

+alcohol as

+prescribed by

+State law.

+(2) Being under 1 year 1 year 3 years Life Life

+the influence of a 1 , 5 - J - J - J - J - J - J - J - J - J - J - Jours

+controlled

+substance.

+h 1 year Not 3 vears Life Not

+1 year 3 years Life

+alcohol applicable applicable

+concentration of

+0.04 or greater

+while operating a

+CMV.

+(4) Refusing to 1 year 1 year 3 years Life Life

+take an alcohol

+test as required

+by a State or

+jurisdiction under

+its implied

+consent laws or

+1 1